-Just like Facebook marketplace, you will spend a lot of time navigating each area, but do not rule out craigslist!
+Just like Facebook Marketplace, you will spend a lot of time navigating each area, but do not rule out craigslist!
 Busses can be found there!

 Just beware of scammers on Craigslist.
 I suppose that goes for anywhere on the internet.
 Do not send a deposit to anyone unless you know they are legit and for real!

-Not only are there many buy/sell groups on FB, but you can also post details about what you are looking for in many regular skoolie groups and the community can share what they know.
+Not only are there many buy/sell groups on Facebook, but you can also post details about what you are looking for in many regular skoolie groups and the community can share what they know.

 We have done that before with decent results.
 Funny thing about people.
 Lots of them out there want to help.
 Some want to be the “expert”.
 Some, just pass on information because they are good people.

 Government auctions can be a precarious place.
 Some government auctions require you to be an auto or truck dealer.
-Others just require a registration and off you go.
+Others just require registration and off you go.

 There will be a description of the bus on whether it will run or not, but nothing detailed.